 - Be familiar with their department/building’s Emergency Evacuation Plan.
 Quarterly reminders will be sent to evacuation coordinators to review their department/building Emergency Action Plans with their building tenants.
 Another reminder will be sent one month before fire evacuation drills occur so coordinators can review the document and make any necessary changes.
 Drills will be rated on their adherence to their Emergency Action Plan.

 - Building managers should consider sending the Emergency Evacuation Plan to tenants frequently (i.e., on a quarterly basis).

 For more information or to request a copy of an office’s evacuation route map, please visit SRM’s Fire Safety web page.

 VCU Fire Safety will work with building managers to schedule their annual fire evacuation drills, which are conducted each year in all VCU buildings.
 Building managers and tenants must exit the building anytime a fire alarm sounds.
 Fire evacuation assembly points are included in each building’s Emergency Action Plan that is reviewed annually.

 Building managers serve as the primary POC at their building for the VCU SRM’s safety units to help provide a healthy and safe workplace for VCU faculty, employees, students and affiliates.
 Visit the SRM Units web page to learn more about each of the office's units listed below:

-Building managers that work in buildings with office spaces are encouraged to promote office safety to their tenants to prevent injuries and illnesses.
+Building managers that work in buildings with office spaces are encouraged to promote office safety to their tenants.
 Some office safety tips include:

 - Ensuring walkways are free of clutter and cords.